-When your child has asthma, it is a chronic condition that is always there.
+When your child has asthma, it is a chronic condition.
 Symptoms can flare up at any time.
-Yet there is a lot you can do to reduce the chance of this happening.
-By monitoring for symptoms and following a personalized Asthma Action Plan, most children with asthma can do all the enjoyable things they want to do.
+Still, there is a lot you can do to reduce flare-ups.
+By monitoring for symptoms and following a personalized Asthma Action Plan, most children can do all the enjoyable things they want to do.

-They cause the lungs to overreact, but triggers aren’t the same for everyone.
-Often, triggers are allergens (such as dust mites or pollen) but they can also be cold or flu viruses, exercise, cigarette smoke or even strong fragrances.
-Step away from the scented candles!
-Some other common triggers, such as pets, are year-round issues.
-Others, such as dry air or cold weather, are a particular problem in winter.
-Identifying your child’s triggers and managing exposure to them helps prevent asthma flare-ups.
-Your child’s doctor is your partner in helping to diagnose and treat your child with asthma.
-Your child’s doctor will consider your child’s age, weight and abilities when developing a treatment plan.
+Triggers cause the lungs to overreact, but they aren’t the same for everyone.
+Often, triggers are allergens such as dust mites or pollen.
+They can also be cold or flu viruses, exercise, cigarette smoke and even strong fragrances.
+Some common triggers like pets are year-round issues.
+Dry air and cold weather can be seasonal or location based.
+Knowing your child’s triggers and reducing exposure to them helps prevent asthma flare-ups.
+Your child’s doctor is your partner in diagnosing and treating your child’s asthma.
+The doctor will consider your child’s age, weight and abilities when developing a treatment plan.

 Proper treatment can make a big difference in your child’s life.
 At home, your child may sleep better when symptoms are under control.
-At school, your child may miss fewer days due to asthma.
-And on the playground or sports field, your child may have greater stamina and be more willing to join in the fun.
+At school, he or she may miss fewer days due to asthma.
+On the playground or sports field, your child may have greater stamina and be more willing to join in the fun.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.